FREE HOME PLANNING

 I tested their Aldi brand semi sweet morsels (for research purposes of course . . . you're welcome.), and honestly they taste almost identical to Nestle Morsels.
 At $1.79 per bag that's a pretty incredible price (they rarely go below $2 at the grocery store), so I may switch over to buying them completely.
 (Which is saying something, I'm pretty picky when it comes to chocolate chip cookies!)

 Aldi has a huge selection of bread products.
-I was shocked at the price of English Muffins there – I've paid as much as $3 for them at the local grocery store, but Aldi had them for just $.99!
+Not only do they have typical sliced bread – but they have a nice section full of sliced loaves, bagels, sandwich thins, and more.
+Also – I was shocked at the price of English Muffins there – I've paid as much as $3 for them at the local grocery store, but Aldi had them for just $0.99!

 Aldi has a huge selection of dairy products, including eggs, milk, cream cheese, real butter, and even coffee creamer.
+It even seems like Aldi carries more specialty cheeses than Walmart!
 The best price I noticed was on their store brand cheddar cheese (16 oz. for $3.29), and I'm pretty sure you could find everything your family would need when you're there.

 (I've had several friends buy meat at Aldi and they've been pleased with their meat ~ I'd love to hear your thoughts if you've purchased meat there!)